lucadevitis/scaleitlimited.github.io/it-automation.md

 Define a simple and testable objective/outcome
 : Arguably the most important of the prerequisites.
-It cannot be stressed enough that the outcome of an automated process needs to be defined and testable so that you have a clear way to determine if the automated procedure has been succesful.
+It cannot be stressed enough that the outcome of an automated process needs to be simple, clearly defined and testable so that you have a objective way to determine if the automated procedure has been succesful.

+Choose complexity over convolution
+: Let every procedure to be small, do one simple thing and do it incredibly well.
+Take the time to think about what you want yo achieve, break it down to smaller pieces and tackle them one at the time.

+Prepare a contingency plan
+: Despite the amount of efforts and no matter how thorough your testing is, things can go south pretty fast and pretty badly; that's where you need to have a contingency plan, restore the previous state and start over.

 Encourage open involvement of all the stakeholders
 : Inputs and perspectives from all stakeholders is extremely important to understand the impact and all the ramification to the automated changes your procedure is going to apply.

-Prepare a fallback plan
-: Despite the amount of efforts and no matter how thorough your testing is, things can go south pretty fast and pretty badly; that's where you need to have a fallback plan, restore the previous state and start over.

 Choose the best practices and principles, over the tools : There is an abundance of technology that can help you achieve your